 Why is understanding my fitness goals important?

 Knowing your fitness goals helps you focus on your workouts.
-It lets you set goals that are achievable.
-This way, you can stay committed to your fitness journey and see better results.
+It lets you set achievable goals, which can help you stay committed to your fitness journey and see better results.

 What is the difference between cardio and strength training?

-Cardio exercises make your heart rate go up and improve your heart health.
+Cardio exercises raise your heart rate and improve your heart health.
 Strength training builds muscle strength and endurance.
 Mixing both with flexibility and mobility work makes your fitness program well-rounded.

 How often should I change my workout routine?